mlflow/mlflow-export-import/README.md

 ### Databricks Limitations

 #### Exporting Notebook Revisions
 * The notebook revision associated with the run can be exported.
-It is stored as an artifact in the `notebooks` folder under the run's `artifacts` root.
+It is stored as an an artifact in the `notebooks` directory.
 *  You can save the notebook in the suppported SOURCE, HTML, JUPYTER and DBC formats.
+*  Examples: `notebooks/notebook.dbc` or `notebooks/notebook.source`.

 #### Importing Notebooks

 * Partial functionality due to Databricks REST API limitations.
 * The Databricks REST API does not support:
-  * Importing a notebook with its entire revision history.
+  * Importing a notebook with its revision history.
-  * Linking an imported run with a given notebook revision.
+  * Linking an imported run with the imported notebook.
-* When you import a run, the link to its source notebook revision ID will be a dead link and therefore the UI link is broken.
+* When you import a run, the link to its source notebook revision ID will be a dead link and you cannot access the notebook from the MLflow UI.
 * As a convenience, the import tools allows you to import the exported notebook into Databricks.
 For more details, see:
   *  [README_point - Import run](README_point.md#Import-run)
   *  [README_point - Import experiment](README_point.md#Import-Experiment)
-* The imported notebook cannot be attached to the new run that it is associated with.
 * You must export a notebook in the SOURCE format for the notebook to be imported.

 #### Used ID
 * When importing a run or experiment, for open source MLflow you can specify the user owner.
-* OSS MLflow - the destination run `mlflow.user` tag will be the same as the source `mlflow.user` tag since OSS MLflow allows you to set this tag.
+* OSS MLflow - the destination run `mlflow.user` tag can be the same as the source `mlflow.user` tag since OSS MLflow allows you to set this tag.
 * Databricks MLflow - you cannot set the `mlflow.user` tag.
 The `mlflow.user` will be based on the personal access token (PAT) of the importing user.

 ## Common options details